To direct the Secretary of Veterans Affairs to establish a task force on Agent Orange exposure.

 Length: 4 pages

-This bill was introduced on April 4, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 4, 2014, in a previous session of Congress, but it did not receive a vote.

 Apr 4, 2014